StudioSpindle/gallery/README.md

 # Purpose of this example

-The goal was to create an infinite scrolling gallery.

-It works independent of the surrounding HTML element which you can test
+The goal was to create a responsive image gallery and make use of the Flickr API.
+One of the features is It works independent of the surrounding HTML element.
+Another feature is infinite scrolling.

 # Fickr API